shubhambhattar/recommendation-system/README.md

 5. Get the top 50 movies from the above list and apply k-NN to get top `k` movies.
 6. Present the names of the `k` movies in the end result.

+Content based filtering works by first getting the items the target user is interested in.
+For each of these item, we find other items that have similar characterstics.
+An exhaustive list of all such items is created.
+In our case, we first ask the user for his/her favorite movies.
+Based on these obtain the following data from the database:

+- Average rating of all the movies in favorites list.
+- All the genres of all the movies in favorites list.

+After we have all the genres that the target user is interested in, we will get all the movies that fall in any of those genres.
+Let's assume that the set of genres that the user is interested in is `A`.
+For all the movies extracted in this step, find out the genres of each of that movie.
+Let's name this set B. Now, we will sort the list in descending order such that the movie with `A intersection B` value will be on top.

+After we have this sorted data, we will extract a few top movies, say 50.
+This data will be used to apply k-NN algorithm to solve this problem.
+The training data will be the rating of the rating of the user's favorite movies.
+The testing data will be the top 50 movies extracted from the database.
+The top `k` movies found closest to the movies rated by the user will be recommended to the target user.

 ## coll.py